ozfive/StoryBox/README.md

 ## Database configuration

-	This project relies on a sqlite3 database called rfids.db.
+	The project depends on a SQLite3 database named rfids.db.

 ## Who To Contact

-* Repo owner or admin [@ozfive](https://github.com/ozfive)
+* For any inquiries, please reach out to the repo owner [@ozfive](https://github.com/ozfive)

 ## License
 This program is licensed under the [MIT License](https://opensource.org/license/mit/).
 See the LICENSE file for details.